 Dear esteemed colleagues,

 As the next President of the Indo-Pacific Prehistory Association, I would like to extend incredible thanks to everybody for all of your warm wishes and support.
-I feel honored, privileged, and humbled at the same time.
+I feel honoured, privileged, and humbled at the same time.

-I would like to thank all colleagues for your engagement with the organization and support in the past and I look forward to future collaboration.
+I would like to thank all colleagues for your engagement with the organisation and support in the past and I look forward to future collaboration.
 Let me also take an opportunity to acknowledge the Former Co-Presidents: Dr. Nguyễn Giang Hải and Dr. Phan Thanh Hải and his Vietnamese colleagues for their tremendous works and efforts on the 2018 IPPA Congress in Hue, Vietnam and a secretary: Professor Ian Lilley for his devotion and hard-working over many years.

-At this time, I would like to announce the 22nd Indo-Pacific Association Congress as planned at the Le Meridien Hotel, Chiang Mai, Thailand between 6th-12th November 2022.
+At this time, I would like to announce the 22nd Indo-Pacific Association Congress as planned at the Le Meridien Hotel, Chiang Mai, Thailand between 7th-12th November 2022.
 This will be hosted by Silpakorn University, Fine Arts Department, SEAMEO SPAFA, Sirindhorn Anthropological Centre (SAC), Social Research Institute Chiang Mai University, and Geo-Informatics and Space Technology Development Agency (GISTDA) of Thailand.
 I hope for perhaps more host sponsors which we will add to the list later.
 Note that the time will overlap with the Loi Krathong Festival.
 Don’t miss it and please mark your calendar!

 I will be working closely with our new secretary: Professor Phil Piper, our executive committee and Thai committee members to ensure that the Congress will be well prepared.
 Logistically, with the challenges that come as we face a global pandemic, the coronavirus, has heavily impacted on our academic activities, field research, health and daily routines.
-We hope that we can still organize the 22nd Indo-Pacific Association Congress.
+We hope that we can still organise the 22nd Indo-Pacific Association Congress.
 I will keep you posted on the progress.
 We are working on our official website and will further update news regularly.
 Next year, we will call for a session.
 Please help us by being and renewing your membership.
 Also please let us know of your ideas and suggestions for the conference.

 Last but not least, in the next four years I look forward to continuing to strengthen our professionalism in archaeological practices in Indo-Pacific region.
 Especially dear to me is to promote diversity and being a platform for dialog between archeologist and local community for sustainable heritage management.